nasso/opengl-workshop/book/src/hello-triangle/shaders.md

 Here are a couple things to note about this example shader:

+- It written in GLSL 3.30 and uses the `core` API profile (the profile we're using).
 - It has a single input: `a_Position`, a 2D vector.
 The `layout(location = 0)`
   part just means "this is input #0".
 - It constructs a 4D vector from `a_Position` and stores it into `gl_Position`.